fdev31/wlr-layout-ui/README.md

 - Load and save profiles
 - Set the screen settings
-  - Layout: position, rotation (TODO: scale)
+  - Layout: position, rotation (unsupported: scale, will just be preserved)
   - Resolution
   - Refresh rate